 EdTech and the Future of HigherEd with- Daphne Koller- Professor of CS & Pathology at Stanford University, Founder and CEO of insitro, Co-founder of Coursera, and Co-Founder of Engageli

 Our June Member Collab featured an intimate conversation with Daphne Koller.
 During the session we discussed the role of technology in shaping the future of learning and teaching.
 The conversation also explored the role if education in shaping a more inclusive and sustainable society.

 Aligning Business with the Long-Term Health of Society with- Judy Samuelson, Founder & Executive Director, Aspen Institute of Business & Society Program

 Judy Samuelson joined us for May’s Collab discussion around corporate purpose and long-term value creation.
 These discussions explored Samuelson’s work in business education at Aspen and previous work with the Ford Foundation.
 We discussed Judy’s book, Six New Rules of Business: Creating Real Value in a Changing World, where she described the profound shifts in attitudes and mindsets that are redefining our notions of what constitutes business success.

 Discussions with GBSN’s CEO, Dan LeClair

 This month’s unique conversation was an opportunity to learn about new opportunities for students, faculty, and administrators to engage with the network.
-GBSN’s CEO Dan LeClair announced the start of several new programs with our corporate partners and was available to take any questions you might have had about membership.
+GBSN’s CEO Dan LeClair announced the start of several new programs with our corporate partners and was available to take any questions individuals might have had about membership.